polentino/blocklists/README.md

+## Info

+project forked from https://github.com/jmdugan/blocklists to provide exclusion lists for [FRITZ!Box](https://en.avm.de/products/fritzbox/) routers: their exclusion filter is pretty limited, only 500 domains, and is composed of a sequence of domains separated by a whitespace.

+The small script that does the conversion of the files in the original repo is written in [Scala](https://www.scala-lang.org/).

+## Original README

 Group project to catalog and list domain names that people may want to block.

 Current focus on corporations, for which there are no other maintained lists.